Resumes

 A Note on Applicant Tracking Systems (ATS)

-An Applicant Tracking System (ATS) is a software used by many employers in their recruitment process.
-This software helps the employer to organize and rank candidates so that they can more easily select a few for interviews.
-This means that having a basic understanding of how an ATS works – and of what an ATS looks for when deciding which resumes to mark as “yes, interview” versus “no, not the best candidate” – will help you to have a better chance of being selected for an interview.
+An Applicant Tracking System (ATS) is software used by many employers in their recruitment process.
+This software helps the employer organize and rank candidates so that they can more easily select a few for interviews.
+This means that having a basic understanding of how an ATS works – and of what an ATS looks for when deciding which resumes to mark as “yes, interview” versus “no, not the best candidate” – will help you have a better chance of being selected for an interview.

 One thing to keep in mind is that an ATS often uses a job description or posting as a guide to finding applicants that match keywords or skills.
-This is why it’s important to include those in your resume.
+This is why it’s important to include them in your resume.
 Some ATS are quite sophisticated, while others are not.
-Since you likely don’t know what type of ATS your target employer uses it can be a good idea to organize your resume so that it can successfully pass through the less sophisticated types of ATS, as especially complicated “or over-formatted page layouts with columns, charts or images can be hard for applicant tracking systems to read.”
+Since you likely don’t know what type of ATS your target employer uses, it can be a good idea to organize your resume so that it can successfully pass through the less sophisticated types of ATS, as especially complicated “or over-formatted page layouts with columns, charts or images can be hard for applicant tracking systems to read.”
 [4]

 Here are some best practices to pass through an ATS successfully:

-• Avoid headers, footers, page numbers
+- Avoid headers, footers, and page numbers

-• Avoid columns, tables, graphs, and images
+- Avoid columns, tables, graphs, and images

-• Spell out any acronyms
+- Spell out any acronyms

-• Use bullet points instead of paragraphs
+- Use bullet points instead of paragraphs

-• Use keywords from the job posting, if there is one
+- Use keywords from the job posting, if there is one

-• Submit documents in MS Word format unless instructed otherwise
+- Submit documents in MS Word format unless instructed otherwise

 Resume Organization